Listen to the Music

 I graduated summa cum laude, but when I faced the prospect of the MCATs, I knew I was done.
 I just didn’t have it in me to take any more tests.
 Not the kind on paper anyway.

 Since college, I’ve written ten screenplays, optioning one to Warner Bros., and landed other rewrite and punch-up work for the Hollywood machine, though I could never bear to live in LA.
-Instead, I kept my soul intact by remaining in the Bay Area, where I started getting more interested in writing songs and playing the guitar.
+Instead, I kept my soul intact by remaining in the San Francisco Bay Area, where I started getting more interested in writing songs and playing the guitar.
 I formed a band, played a lot of gigs, and self-released three CDs of original music.
 The main ingredient was sadness but it was always leavened with humor.
 My tagline: “What if Hank Williams grew up listening to The Beatles?”
 When the screenplay money ran out, I made a living as a math and science high school teacher and private tutor.